lemontron/lemontron/lemontron-rev-e/index.md

 ---

 {% include tip.html
-title = "What you see here is a work in progress!" tip = "All this content is basically just hype for Rev E, not a complete documentation.
-The build guide doesn't even exist!" %}
+title = "Rev E Beta is available to download and make!" tip = "However, the build guide doesn't exist!
+To build Rev E Beta, you have to refer to the Rev A build guide and use your imagination.
+Join the Discord to get help.
+Rev E will change before the official release." %}

 Rev E builds on the previous Lemontrons with the Endgame Lemonstruder, the final complete extrusion system with a 4.5:
-1 gear reduction + 100% PTFE filament path, a relocated tensioner unlocking extra rigidity, quad fans that are also bigger, a wraparound tool head, and _hundreds_ of other tiny tweaks improving fitment, further shaving the BOM, and increased rigidity throughout.
+1 gear reduction + 100% PTFE filament path, a relocated tensioner unlocking extra rigidity, new quad fans for 8x cooling over Rev A, a wraparound tool head, and _hundreds_ of other tiny tweaks improving fitment, further shaving the BOM, and increased rigidity throughout.

 ## Printing difficulty: Level 10